zeljkoobrenovic/grounded-architecture/_site/manuscript/2022-08-05-outsourcing.md

 {pagebreak}

 A> **KEY POINTS:**
-A> * Strategic Outsourcing: Long-term partnerships that drive innovation and align with business goals, requiring strong governance and integration with IT architecture.
+A> * **Strategic outsourcing** means long-term partnerships that drive innovation and align with business goals.
-A> * Co-Sourcing: A collaborative model where internal and external expertise is blended for shared responsibility, requiring well-defined roles, governance structures, and architectural oversight.
+A> * **Co-sourcing** blends internal and external expertise with **shared responsibility** and clear governance.
-A> * Transactional Outsourcing: A cost-driven approach focused on routine, non-strategic tasks, emphasizing efficiency, automation, and seamless integration with enterprise systems.
+A> * **Transactional outsourcing** is a cost-driven approach for routine, non-strategic tasks.
-A> * IT Architecture’s Role: Ensures strategic alignment, interoperability, governance, risk management, and smooth integration of outsourced capabilities.
+A> * **IT architecture's role** is to ensure **alignment, interoperability, governance, risk management, and integration**.
-A> * Strategy Selection: Organizations should choose an outsourcing model based on their operational maturity, business objectives, and the criticality of the outsourced function.
+A> * **Strategy selection** should reflect **operational maturity, business objectives, and criticality**.

-**Outsourcing Strategies** examine various approaches to utilizing **external providers**, guided by **business goals**, **operational needs**, and the desired level of **control**.
-In *Enterprise Architecture as Strategy*, the authors identify three key outsourcing strategies: **strategic outsourcing**, **transactional outsourcing**, and **co-sourcing**.
-Each strategy represents a different method for organizations to **leverage external providers**, depending on their **business objectives**, **operational requirements**, and **desired control levels**.
+**Outsourcing strategies** describe different ways of working with **external providers**, shaped by **business goals**, **operational needs**, and the desired level of **control**.
+In *Enterprise Architecture as Strategy*, the authors distinguish three main models: **strategic outsourcing**, **transactional outsourcing**, and **co-sourcing**.
+Each reflects a different kind of relationship with external partners.

 * **Strategic outsourcing** aligns closely with an organization’s **long-term goals** and drives **innovation** by integrating with the overall **business strategy**.
 * In contrast, **transactional outsourcing** emphasizes **cost reduction** and **operational efficiency** for **routine, non-strategic tasks**.
 * **Co-sourcing** offers a **balanced approach**, encouraging **collaboration** and **shared responsibility** for **critical or complex processes**, while combining the strengths of both **internal teams** and **external providers**.

-Each strategy serves **distinct purposes** and should be selected based on the organization’s **needs**, **priorities**, and the specific **function being outsourced**.
-These strategies also reflect the organization’s **maturity in enterprise architecture** and its **capability to manage relationships** with external providers.
+Each strategy serves a different purpose and should be selected based on the organization’s **needs**, **priorities**, and the specific **function being outsourced**.
+These choices also reflect the maturity of the organization’s enterprise architecture and its ability to manage external relationships well.

+Within the broader arc of this book, outsourcing matters because it exposes whether architecture can preserve coherence beyond organizational boundaries.
+Grounded Architecture is not only about aligning internal teams.
+It is also about making sure external partners, contracts, and delivery models fit the organization’s strategy, constraints, and operating reality.

-An **IT architecture practice** plays a crucial role in shaping outsourcing strategies by ensuring **alignment with enterprise goals**, maintaining **governance**, and facilitating **seamless integration**.
-Whether through long-term strategic outsourcing, collaborative co-sourcing, or cost-driven transactional outsourcing, IT architects provide the necessary **frameworks**, **standards**, and **oversight** to **maximize the value** of external partnerships.
+An **IT architecture practice** has an important role in shaping outsourcing decisions.
+It helps ensure **alignment with enterprise goals**, maintains **governance**, and supports **integration** across internal and external systems.
+Whether the model is strategic, collaborative, or cost-driven, architects provide the standards and oversight needed to make the partnership effective.

 ## Strategic Outsourcing